shalabs/differential-gene-expression-analysis/README.md

 # differential-gene-expression-analysis
-RNAseq using Deseq2 and Functional Enrichment Analysis using Bioconductor (R).
+RNAseq with Deseq2 and Functional Enrichment Analysis using Bioconductor (R).